SUper eMitters of Methane Detection Using Aircraft, Towers, and Intensive Observational Network (SUMMATION)

 Project Benefits

 This project is directly responsive to the directive in Assembly Bill 1496 to improve the monitoring and measurement of CH4 emissions, particularly high-emission CH4 hot spots, using the best available and cost-effective methods.
-Facilitating an end-to-end multi-scale and scalable approach for CH4 monitoring can identify cost-effective investments in natural gas infrastructure and in natural gas IOUs' monitoring programs.
+Facilitating an end-to-end multi-scale and scalable approach for CH4 monitoring can identify cost-effective investments in fossil gas infrastructure and in fossil gas Investor-owned utilitiess' monitoring programs.
 This will effectively lower the cost and risk for maintenance crews, in addition to sheltering ratepayers from unnecessary monitoring and measurement costs, resource losses, and damages from associated smog forming compounds, hazardous air pollutants, and climate impacts from greenhouse gas emissions.

 Environmental Sustainability